L-K-Mist/nestjs-prisma-auth0/README.md

 ### Auth0 Rule

-Here's an example rule that pulls email, firstname and lastname form the Social Login Profile, and adds it to the Access Token; to be used in src/resolvers/auth/jwt.strategy.ts
+Here's an example Auth0 rule that pulls email, firstname and lastname form the Social Login Profile, and adds it to the Access Token.

 ```
 function (user, context, callback) {